Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Reset the password of the account root user.
 - [x] Create an IAM user that has administrator privileges in the new account.

 ### A company hosts its website in the us-east-1 Region.
 The company is preparing to deploy its website into the eu-central-1 Region.
 Website visitors who are located in Europe should access the website that is hosted in eu-central-1.
 All other visitors access the website that is hosted in us-east-1.
-The company uses Amazon Route 53 to manage the website’s DNS records.
+The company uses Amazon Route 53 to manage the website's `DNS` records.
 Which routing policy should a SysOps administrator apply to the Route 53 record set to meet these requirements?

 - [x] Geolocation routing policy.
 - [ ] Geoproximity routing policy.